 Ambarella's stock price hasn't quite lived up to the company's potential, and over the past year, its shares have failed to keep pace with the S&P 500.
 In stark contrast, NVIDIA's share price has far exceeded the S&P 500 over the past year and is up about 60%.
 Besides Ambarella and NVIDIA both being semiconductor companies, there aren't many similarities between the two.
 NVIDIA makes the majority of its revenue from selling graphics processing units (GPUs) for the gaming market, which attributed to about 54% of its top line in the most recent quarter.

 Continue Reading Below

-Finally, let's evaluate Ambarella and NVIDIA based on each company's current price-to-earnings ratio (P/E), their forward P/Es, a ratio that looks at future earnings projections; and the enterprise value-to-EBITDA ratio (which is earnings before interest, taxes, depreciation, and amortization).
+Next, we'll take a look at both of these companies' valuation based on their price-to-earnings ratio (P/E), their forward P/Es (a ratio that looks at future earnings projections) and their enterprise value-to-EBITDA ratio (earnings before interest, taxes, depreciation, and amortization).

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Nvidia wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 *Stock Advisor returns as of June 4, 2018